aeturrell/coding-for-economists/README.md

 - download pages to your computer as jupyter notebooks
 - run pages in Google Colab through your browser
-- run pages in Binder through your browser—currently this will not work due to the lack of a reproducible docker container for the book.
+- run pages in Binder through your browser—this should work but will likely be slow to start.

 ## Dev

 These instructions are only for developers working on the book.
-While we're working on a reproducible dev env, you can examine the exact set of packages that have been successfully installed in the conda environment in `package-list.txt`.
-This can be updated by running `conda list --export > package-list.txt`.

 ### Making A Change

-To make a change, create a new branch, install the environment, make your change, if you installed new packages then update the package list in `environment.yml` and run `conda list --export > package-list.txt`, run pre-commit using `pre-commit run --all-files`, if the checks clear then commit your change, make a pull request.
+To make a change, create a new branch, install the environment or use the docker image or build the docker image, make your change, if you installed new packages then update the package list in `environment.yml`, run pre-commit using `pre-commit run --all-files`, if the checks clear then commit your change and, finally, make a pull request.
+But do speak to us before making a pull request.

+Another way to make a change or contribute is to submit a notebook.

 ### Setting up the Environment